skgithub14/sdtmval/README.md

 ## A typical work flow example

 In this example work flow, we will load in a raw EDC table and transform it into a SDTM domain table.
-We will use the fake domain is ‘XX’.
+We will use the made-up domain ‘XX’ and some example data included with {sdtmval}.

 ``` r
 # set-up